top of page

 Today, we facilitate over 40 support groups for people with Parkinsons, care partners, young onset individuals, and others.
 We also provide services, resources, and education to the PD community.

 PANC is an independent Parkinson’s organization dedicated to serve our local community.
 All funding stays in NorCal to help those that need it most.
+All of our services are free.
 We are extremely proud of the work that we do and the number of individuals who we collectively support each year.
 Thank you to the many generous individuals who help to sustain the mission of PANC by making donations of both time and money.
 We couldn't do this without you!

 "Don't count the days, make the days count." - Muhammad Ali